WLCG-AuthZ-WG/common-jwt-profile/profile.md

 desired behaviour of the first and second class of services is already defined, the intended behaviour of the third class is defined here.

-In general, capability-based authorization statements allows for finer grain authorization than is practical with the group-membership approach.
+In general, capability-based authorization statements allow for finer grain authorization than is practical with the group-membership approach.
 Therefore, in general terms, a service that supports both capability and group-based authorization should prefer the